hot33331/hot33331.github.io/_posts/2021-01-22-xamarin-everywhere.md

 I documented my efforts in a github repo: [https://github.com/hot33331/XamarinFormsEverywhere](https://github.com/hot33331/XamarinFormsEverywhere)

+UPDATE: As James Montemagno pointed out on [twitter](https://twitter.com/JamesMontemagno/status/1361774374014119939?s=20) only UWP is supported by Microsoft as a Desktop environment for Xamarin Forms all the other projects are a community effort and or only in preview.

 ## iOS
 As expected iOS works great, no hiccups, everything is fine.